New Mural In Annapolis Across From Courthouse Features Ruth Bader Ginsburg, Thurgood Marshall

 ANNAPOLIS, Md.
 (WJZ) — There’s a new mural in Annapolis located in the heart of Maryland’s capital city.

-“We’re just really happy to have this wall across the street from the Anne Arundel County Courthouse,” Jeff Huntington, an artist with Future History Now, said.READ MORE: Marilyn Mosby Shares More With Baltimore City Council On Policy To No Longer Prosecute Low-Level Drug, Sex Crimes
+“We’re just really happy to have this wall across the street from the Anne Arundel County Courthouse,” Jeff Huntington, an artist with Future History Now, said.READ MORE: Three People Killed In Overnight Accident Along MD Route 140 In Westminster

 The mural was painted by seven artists and five youths, all part of the Future History Now art project, co-created by Huntington.

-“We do mural projects with youth from underserved communities,” Huntington said. “[It’s] about being authentic, finding your voice, your vision and doing things with pride and problem-solving.”READ MORE: Genesee Valley Outdoor Learning Center Hopes To Provide Students With Unique Learning Experiences Amid COVID-19 Pandemic
+“We do mural projects with youth from underserved communities,” Huntington said. “[It’s] about being authentic, finding your voice, your vision and doing things with pride and problem-solving.”READ MORE: COVID-19 In Maryland: More Than 800 New Cases & 4 Deaths Reported Sunday

 The mural features the faces of Thurgood Marshall and Ruth Bader Ginsburg.